kothihaaung/github-users/README.md

 This project uses Swift Concurrency features including `Sendable` protocol conformance.

 - Swift Concurrency is available since **Xcode 13 (Swift 5.5)**
-- `Sendable` support and strict enforcement is more mature and stable in **Xcode 16**
+- `Sendable` support and strict enforcement is more mature and stable in **Xcode 16.4**
-- Using older Xcode versions (13 or 14) may require manual `@unchecked Sendable` and can have limited concurrency safety checks
+- Using older Xcode versions (14 or 15) may not able to run this project properly

 ---